 The pandemic has also been bad for people who are prone to loneliness, who may be introverts or extroverts, or anywhere along that continuum.
 It’s been harder to connect, particularly for people who don’t feel able to effectively connect virtually.
 Social isolation isn’t just about who’s around; perception plays a big role.
 Someone can still feel lonely even with crowds of people around, but the pandemic reduces the options to access support.

 I was particularly well-positioned to put up with the pandemic given where I stand across all three of these characteristics.
 I’m highly introverted.
 I dislike people.
-I don’t have social anxiety, so lack of exposure isn’t an issue for me.
-I’m also not prone to loneliness, and never have been.
+I don’t have social anxiety disorder, so lack of exposure isn’t an issue for me.
+I’m also not particularly prone to loneliness, nor have I ever been.
 I’m quite content in my own company, and it’s not difficult to access my desired level of social interaction and support online.

 How easy or difficult has it been for you to deal with pandemic-imposed isolation?
 Have introversion–extroversion, social anxiety (illness or otherwise), and/or a propensity towards loneliness been a factor for you?